stephenwf/from-template/README.md

 ├── package.json
 ...
 ```
-You can see an example in the `examples/demo-project` directory.
+You can see an example in the [examples repository](https://github.com/stephenwf/from-template-examples)

 You can have as many template folders under `.templates`, you
 can also override installed templates, include them, and change